react-window vs react-virtualized vs react-list vs react-tiny-virtual-list vs react-infinite

 • react-window:

-Select react-window if you want a lightweight alternative to react-virtualized that is easier to use and maintain.
-It is perfect for applications that need basic virtualization without the overhead of additional features.
+Select react-window if you want a lightweight and modern alternative to react-virtualized with a simpler API.
+It is designed for performance and ease of use, making it a great choice for projects that need efficient virtualization without the complexity of a larger library.

 • react-virtualized:

-Choose react-virtualized for a comprehensive solution that offers a wide range of features including grid layouts, dynamic heights, and extensive customization options.
-It is suitable for complex applications that require robust virtualization capabilities.
+Choose react-virtualized if you need a comprehensive solution with a wide range of features for virtualizing lists, tables, and grids.
+It is highly customizable and suitable for complex applications that require advanced virtualization techniques and support for both fixed and dynamic item sizes.

 • react-list: